 Examples of Good Practice Extent of Compliance Actions Required together with the requirement to maintain political balance, led to a complete change of Committee membership.
 Though the current Pensions Committee has seen much greater stability of membership this still demonstrates that the nature of Local Government means that continuity of membership and thus retention of acquired knowledge and skills cannot be guaranteed.
 A focus on knowledge and skills development is therefore of particular importance for the Fund within its governance arrangements.
-Training needs of the Pension Board will need extensive consideration also during 2015/16, and the Fund should, wherever possible, consider parallel training opportunities between the Pensions Committee and Pension Board.
+Training needs of the Pension Board will also need continued consideration during 2016/17, and the Fund should, wherever possible, continue to consider parallel training opportunities between the Pensions Committee and Pension Board.
 Ensure specific terms of reference for the Committee with clear definition of those responsible for taking investment decisions.
 To include clarity of the process for delegating authority to officers and/or investment managers and the role of external advisors.
 Fully compliant.
 Clear terms of reference for the Committee are included within the Fund's Governance Policy & Compliance Statement.
 Additionally a specific, detailed scheme of delegation operates with regard to the Pensions Committee.
 None The committee should ensure, and regularly assess, that it has the appropriate skills to facilitate effective decision making.
 Specific CIPFA guidance provides a framework to assess training and development needs and the Fund's Annual Report should include a statement of progress made against this.
 Partially compliant.
 The Committee receives a training update at each meeting and regularly considers further training requirements.
 As noted above, natural turnover in Committee membership means an ongoing required focus on knowledge and skills development and the Committee's training plan takes account within its development of the CIPFA Knowledge & Skills guidance to provide a framework for member training.
 Members of the Pensions Committee consider and undertake appropriate training to develop their knowledge and skills using the CIPFA Knowledge & Skills guidance to provide a training framework.
 The Pensions Committee continue to receive regular updates in terms of training available and undertaken.
 Fund Annual Reports will include an update in terms of the Fund's progress in developing member knowledge and skills in accordance with the CIPFA framework.
-The committee may consider establishing sub- committees where necessary to take responsibility for progressing significant areas of Fully compliant.
-The Pensions Committee has established an Environmental, Social & Corporate Governance (ESG) Working Group to None.
-Though the effectiveness of the ESG Working Group can be assessed to establish the merits of using a similar approach in other areas
+The committee may consider establishing sub- committees where necessary to take responsibility for progressing significant areas of Partially compliant.
+The Pensions Committee has established an Environmental, Social & Corporate Governance (ESG) Working Group to The ESG Working Group was a sub-group of the Pension Fund Management Group which has been dissolved and replaced by the Pension